tungtngyn/semantic-similarity-patents/README.md

 * One area of improvement is in the embeddings used for this project.
 Pre-trained word vectors & BERT models were used, however, these may not be suitable for problems relating to technical documentation (which contain a large amount of uncommon english words and domain-specific acronyms).
 The performance of the model may improve if resources were available to take advantage of the ~50 yrs of U.S. Patents text available online.

-* Hyperparameter tuning was performed using RandomizedSearchCV and GridSearchCV with limited parameter ranges due to the computational resources available.
-An improvement would be to use a more robust, less computationally intensive hyperparameter tuning methodology, such as Bayesian Optimization, to squeeze out a bit more performance.
+* Hyperparameter tuning was performed using RandomizedSearchCV and GridSearchCV (a basic coarse to fine approach) with limited parameter ranges due to the computational resources and time available.
+An improvement would be to use a more robust, less computationally intensive hyperparameter tuning methodology, such as Bayesian Optimization and/or Evolutionary Optimization, to squeeze out a bit more performance.
+Instead of a blind, arbitrary GridSearch, one can also run a Design of Experiments to more efficiently fill in the parameter space.

 * A base BERT model was used in this project.
 As with most ML problems, scaling up will most likely improve accuracy.
 More attention heads!